linnykoleh/Spring/Notes.md

 ```
 ## Constructor Injection

-- Constructors in Spring bean classes can be annotated with the @Autowired annotation in order for
+- Constructors in Spring bean classes can be annotated with the `@Autowired` annotation in order for
   the Spring container to look up Spring beans with the same types as the parameters of the
-  constructor and supply these beans (as parameters) when creating an instance of the bean with the `@Autowired` -annotated constructor.
+  constructor and supply these beans (as parameters) when creating an instance of the bean with the `@Autowired` - annotated constructor.
 - If there is only one single constructor with parameters in a Spring bean class, then there is no need
-  to annotate this constructor with @Autowired – the Spring container will perform dependence injection anyway.
+  to annotate this constructor with `@Autowired` – the Spring container will perform dependence injection anyway.
 - If there are multiple constructors in a Spring bean class and autowiring is desired, `@Autowired` may
   be applied to one of the constructors in the class.
-Only one single constructor may be annotated with `@Autowired`.
+	- Only one single constructor may be annotated with `@Autowired`.
 - Constructors annotated with `@Autowired` does not have to be public in order for Spring to be able
   to create a bean instance of the class in question, but can have any visibility.
 - If a constructor is annotated with `@Autowired`, then all the parameters of the constructor are required.
 Individual parameters of such constructors can be declared using the Java 8 `Optional`